shreyassrinath/websocketexample/README.md

 * Chat
 * Etc..

 This project aims to use WebSockets for the financial tickers use case.
 When user browses to the app, a websocket connection is opened to the backend server.
 The server listens to the "ticker" request from the UI- the connection is kept open.
 When a ticker request comes in, a go routine is spawned and starts quering Yahoo for the stock quotes every second.
-The go routine ends when another request comes in.
+The go routine ends when another request comes in and another go routine is started.